 Margaret values the transformative power of music across all ages and abilities.
 In addition to her singing career, Margaret is passionate about teaching voice and vocal pedagogy.
-She serves as adjunct music faculty at University of Richmond and Virginia Commonwealth University teaching voice lessons and class voice.
-She has served as faculty for Berkshire Choral International and has been a guest lecturer at Peabody Conservatory and her alma mater, Lebanon Valley College.
-She runs a private voice studio (Margaret Woods Soprano LLC) and is quickly becoming one of the most sought-after voice teachers and clinicians in the Richmond area.
-Margaret serves as the elementary choral director and director of voice pedagogy for City Singers Youth Choirs.
-Her students have won numerous competitions and have been accepted to some of the most prestigious music programs in the country.
+She serves as adjunct voice faculty at Virginia Commonwealth University, Berkshire Choral International, Encore Choral Institute and has been a guest lecturer at Peabody Conservatory, University of Richmond, Georgia College and State University as well as her alma mater, Lebanon Valley College.
+Students in her private voice studio have won numerous competitions and have been accepted to some of the most prestigious music programs in the country.
 Margaret holds degrees from Lebanon Valley College in Music Education (B.S.) and Music (B.A.) and an M.M. in Voice Performance and Pedagogy from Westminster Choir College.